Sks6452/GrimReap/README.md

-# BLACKEYE - Educational Phishing Simulation Toolkit
+# GRIMREAP - Educational Phishing Simulation Toolkit

 A simple, all-in-one tool for cybersecurity awareness training.
 Simulate credential‑harvesting attacks with 33 realistic login pages, live visitor tracking, and an integrated spear‑phishing email sender - all from a single terminal menu.